Context-Dependent Time-Energy Uncertainty Relations from Projective Quantum Measurements: Time–energy uncertainty relation for closed quantum systems.

 For the more general case of a time-dependent Hamiltonian \( H = H(t) \), the bound \eqref{Eq:UniformBoundTFdistrib} can be replaced by its supremum over time, \( \max_t \Delta H(t) \).
-In this case, the uncertainty relation \eqref{Eq:TimeUncertaintyRelation:General} holds with \( \Delta H \) replaced by \( \max_t \Delta H(t) \).
-In the companion paper \cite{Beau25_TF2}, we also derive an alternative time--energy uncertainty relation in which the standard deviation of the Hamiltonian is computed with respect to the projector \( \hat{M} \) rather than the time-dependent density matrix \( \hat{\rho}_t \).
-This formulation yields a time-independent bound, extends naturally to open quantum systems, and has practical relevance.
-However, it does not capture the relationship between the energy dispersion of the system and the temporal spread, and it may fail to converge when the energy spectrum is continuous (e.g., for matter-wave dynamics).
+In this case, the uncertainty relation \eqref{Eq:TimeUncertaintyRelation:General} holds with \( \Delta H \) replaced by \( \max_t \Delta H(t) \). {In the companion paper \cite{Beau25_TFEntropy}, we also derive an alternative time--energy uncertainty relation in which the standard deviation of the Hamiltonian, $ \Delta_k H \equiv \sqrt{\mathrm{Tr}\!\left(\hat{H}^2\hat{M}_k\right)-\mathrm{Tr}\!\left(\hat{H}\hat{M}_k\right)^2}, $ is computed with respect to the projector onto a single state \( \hat{M}_k \equiv \ket{k}\bra{k} \) rather than the time-dependent density matrix \( \hat{\rho}_t \).
+This formulation extends naturally to open quantum systems and has practical relevance for estimating the spread of the distribution for transitions between two quantum states in the discrete case.
+However, it does not capture the relationship between the energy dispersion $ \Delta H \equiv \sqrt{\mathrm{Tr}\!\left(\hat{H}^2\hat{\rho}_0\right)-\mathrm{Tr}\!\left(\hat{H}\hat{\rho}_0\right)^2} $ of the system and the temporal spread.
+Moreover, the standard deviation of the Hamiltonian with respect to a projector \( \hat{M} \) may fail to converge when the energy spectrum is continuous (e.g., for matter-wave dynamics, as in Sec.~\ref{Section:TOA}).
+For this reason, the present bound \eqref{Eq:UniformBoundTFdistrib} provides a unifying framework that applies to both discrete and continuous time control.}